-The ability to detect motion and, in particular, its direction is present already not only at the amacrine cell level in the retina, but also in many neurons of the cerebral cortex.
-Typically, motion selective cells fire strongly when an edge moves across their receptive field in the preferred direction, and they are inhibited or even silent when the motion is in the null direction.
-The illusion of motion can be provoked by stimulating briefly at two different positions in the receptive field, with a short time delay, and this illusion appears to work both during electrophysiological recordings at the cellular level, and psychophysically.
+inhibited or even silent when the motion is in the null direction.
+The illusion of motion can be provoked by stimulating briefly at two different positions in the receptive field, with a short time delay, and this illusion appears to work both during electrophysiological recordings at the cellular level and psychophysically.
 It was concluded that excitation evoked by motion in the preferred direction must reach the ganglion cell before inhibition can cancel it; and inhibition evoked by motion in the null direction must arrive before excitation can cancel it.
-The asymmetric signal transmission speed was assumed to result from morphologically asymmetric input of the so-called starburst amacrine cells to the directionally sensitive ganglion cells, although neither the developmen-
+The asymmetric signal transmission speed was assumed to result from morphologically asymmetric input of the so-called starburst amacrine cells to the directionally sensitive ganglion cells, although neither the developmental mechanism for the asymmetric connections nor the role of the involved transmitters, acetylcholine, and gamma-aminobutyric acid (GABA) is completely understood [24].